Frequently Asked Questions

 What stage is the project at?

-Feedback from the local community and stakeholders has helped to shape the solar farm design and a number of design changes were made from the preliminary design.
+Feedback from the local community and stakeholders helped to shape the final solar farm design and a number of design changes were made from the preliminary design.
 These changes included:

 All of the planning documents can be found on our website here and can also be viewed on Stafford Borough Council’s website at https://www12.staffordbc.gov.uk/online-applications/.
 The case reference number is 24/38719/FUL and should be included in all correspondence.